About Key School

 Our Secret to Success: Exceptionally Trained Teachers and Small Class Sizes

-In core areas such as reading, writing, and spelling, Key students benefit from a low student/teacher ratio of 3:1.
+In core areas such as reading, writing, and spelling, Key students benefit from a low student teacher ratio of 3:1 in the youngest grades and 4:1 in the upper grades.
 Every teacher at Key School fosters and exemplifies continuous improvement and lifelong learning.
 Each language teacher has completed a rigorous supervised clinical teaching experience to ensure a high level of competency with multisensory structured language instructional principles.
 Math teachers are likewise trained in the multisensory math principles and approach.

 Key School provides its own internationally accredited teacher training program to all faculty under the supervision of a Fellow of the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
 Key uses the curriculum standards of AOGPE and is accredited by the International Multisensory Structured Language Education Council (IMSLEC).
 Every teacher at Key School is Orton-Gillingham trained; two-thirds of the faculty have achieved national certification in multisensory language teaching and are credentialed at the Certified Academic Language Practitioner level or the Certified Academic Language Therapist level.